aquariumbio/aquarium/docs/development/index.md

 The Dockerfile defines the images:

-- aquarium-development -- image for running Aquarium in development mode
+- backend-development -- image for running Aquarium in development mode
 - aquarium-builder -- temporary image for production builds
 - aquarium -- image for running Aquarium in production model